iiab/iiab/roles/maps/README.md

 ![Download Popup](README/download-popup.png)

 Follow the instructions on the popup to download your region.
-You can test it out by clicking on the new Downloaded Region by clicking the rectangle.
+You can test it out by clicking on the new Full Quality Region by clicking the rectangle.
 You should be able to see everything at full quality (terrain up to zoom level 10).

-Once you're viewing your Downloaded Region, you can delete it by clicking the delete button, which will bring up another popup:
+Once you're viewing your Full Quality Region, you can delete it by clicking the delete button, which will bring up another popup:

 ![Delete Button](README/delete-button.png)

-Finally, once your Downloaded Regions are in place and you are ready to let others use your map, you can turn off the setting:
+Finally, once your Full Quality Regions are in place and you are ready to let others use your map, you can turn off the setting:

 ```
 maps_region_downloader: false
 ```

 ...and run the `maps` role again.
-At this point, you will be able to view your Downloaded Regions, but the Download and Delete buttons will be gone.
+At this point, you will be able to view your Full Quality Regions, but the Download and Delete buttons will be gone.

 # Installation Tips